 There’s so much available, though, that it can be hard to know where to start.
-So, with the help of some Thai locals, a few blogger pals, and my own research – I put together this guide on what to eat in Chiang Mai at the old city.
+So, with the help of some Thai locals, a few blogger pals, and my own research – I put together this list of what to eat in Chiang Mai at the old city.
 Not only are the must-try market dishes listed below, but at the end I’ve also included some recommendations for my favourite restaurants and cafés in Chiang Mai.
 Enjoy!

 Chang Puak Market

 Just outside the Old City’s northern gate, the Chang Puak Gate, this market is definitely one of the best places to eat street food in Chiang Mai.
-In fact it’s easily one of the top things to do in Chiang Mai, full stop!
+In fact, it’s easily one of the top things to do in Chiang Mai, full stop!
 Here are some of the dishes you need to try at Chang Puak Market…

-The stall is easy to find as the owner always wears her iconic cowgirl hat.
-Her khao ko moo comes served with a perfectly soft boiled egg and an amazing chilli vinegar.
-It’s worth bearing in mind, though, that the Chiang Mai cowgirl isn’t the be all and end all of stewed pork.
-I also tried a plateful from one of the neighbouring stalls and it was different, but still good!
+The stall is easy to find because the owner always wears her iconic cowgirl hat.
+Her khao ko moo comes served with a perfectly soft boiled egg and a dash of amazing chilli vinegar.
+It’s worth bearing in mind, though, that the Chiang Mai cowgirl isn’t the be-all and end-all of stewed pork.
+I also tried a plateful from one of the neighbouring stalls and it was still pretty good, just different!

-Tom Sab – A tasty soup made from boiled pork (or fish) with mushrooms and chillies, flavoured with galangal (a local root that looks similar to ginger), lemongrass, and kaffir lime leaves.
+A tasty soup made from boiled pork (or fish) with mushrooms and chillies, flavoured with galangal (a local root that looks similar to ginger), lemongrass, and kaffir lime leaves.

 An amazing spicy pork dish made with sliced grilled pork, crushed toasted rice, onions and chillies smothered in fish sauce and lime juice.
 Perfect with sticky rice!

 I discovered the joys of morning glory in Vietnam, where it’s served fried in garlic and butter.
 In Chiang Mai, they stir fry this green vegetable in oyster sauce with garlic and chillies to make the tasty dish pad pak bung fai daeng.
 Don’t miss it!

 Keep your eyes peeled for a vat of creamy white soup-ish stuff with egg and what looks like bloated peas floating in it.
 At first glance, it doesn’t look all that appetising, but this warm Thai dessert – made from sweetened coconut milk with balls of green rice flour – is really yummy.

 Or, there are the infamous pink eggs.
 Pink on the outside, but black inside, these are an Asian delicacy known as preserved eggs (originating in China).
 Basically, ordinary eggs are preserved for several months in a mixture of clay, ash, salt, quicklime, and rice hulls – until they turn a disgusting looking opaque black colour.
 According to Vicky Flip Flop, who was brave enough to try one, the taste isn’t too bad but the texture is very offputting.

 South Gate Market